KirioXX/AppDepInstaller/README.md

-# Install Helper for Patchwork App
+# Install Helper for my Mac setup

 Requirements:
 * python3
+* git

 ## Install
 To start the installation process run this command: